 The proposed project design uses high-quality architecture and high quality site design.
 The project will provide an updated image to Pastoria Avenue.
 Quality materials are utilized.
-The proposed underground parking allows for more landscaping on site.
 The project will also provide additional jobs, enhancing both the image of Sunnyvale and its economic prosperity.